auth0/docs/articles/connections/social/apple.md

 Navigate to the [Connections > Social page](${manage_url}) in the Auth0 Dashboard, and click on the Apple connection.

-Fill in the Client ID, Client Signin Key, and the Team ID here.
+Fill in the Client ID, Client Secret Signing Key, and the Team ID here.
+You can also fill in the Key ID, but this is optional, as Apple will accept the key without it.

 ![Apple Connection Settings](/media/articles/connections/social/apple/apple_connection.png)